Talk to a lawyer

 4. Owners of Buildings, Structures, and Trees

-If acquisition affects structures, trees, wells, or other immovable assets, the owners of those structures are entitled to compensation.
+If acquisition affects structures, trees, wells, or other immovable assets, the owners of those assets are entitled to compensation.

 Example: A tenant who planted trees on leased land can claim value for those assets.